 Outcomes

-By November 2022, the product had real scale on iOS, and registrations were accelerating.
-Development was discontinued in January 2023.
-The company didn't close its next funding round.
+By November 2022, the product had over 30,000 registered users and 2 million iOS sessions, growing month over month.
+The company didn't close its next funding round, and development stopped in January 2023.
 Growth and engagement weren't the issue.

 Like this project